Best Pencil for OMR Sheets: 2B Exam Bubble Sheet Guide

 TL;DR

-Use an opaque 2B wood-case pencil for any paper OMR paper unless the exam explicitly says otherwise; shade each oval with three light spirals instead of one heavy drag.
+Use an opaque 2B wood-case pencil for any OMR paper unless the exam explicitly says otherwise; shade each oval with three light spirals instead of one heavy drag.

 Keep a spare pencil + vinyl eraser in a clear pouch, and rehearse filling five rows in 20 seconds so you do not choke on pacing.